natemaia/dk/README.md

 ---

-A from-scratch tiling window manager written in C using XCB and a collection
+A from-scratch tiling window manager written in C using xcb.
+Features
+ideas from myself and other users as well as other window managers we've
-of features/ideas from various window managers I've used and liked.
-After
+used and liked.
+After bouncing around various window managers for some years
-using dwm for a long time, changing it, and learning from it; I wanted to
+then using and hacking on dwm for a year or so I decided to try writing my
-write my own window manager.
-Dwm does a lot of things right when it comes
+own window manager.
-to simplifying window management but lacks standardization in many ways and
-has issues with various window types.

 Various feature/highlights:

 - Does not require editing source code to customize.

-- Highly script-able with the current command set.
+- Intended to be hackable source and scriptable using shell commands.

-- Startup script for configuration or running programs upon starting the window manger.
+- Startup script for configuring the wm and running programs upon startup.

 - Based on xcb instead of xlib, randr extension for multi-head instead of xinerama.